 Sometimes EBCD does not boot because it was burned incorrectly.

-To verify that EBCD is burned correctly, open "My computer", then right click on your CD/DVD drive and select "Open" from popup menu:
+To verify that EBCD is burned correctly, press Windows logo key + E to open Explorer, then right click on your DVD drive and choose "Open" from the popup menu:

-If you see something else, for example, single file named "ebcd-...", like this:
+If you see something else, for example, single file ebcd-1.4g-demo.iso, like this:

 then you have burned CD incorrectly and you should retry using this step-by-step instruction.